 Board Member Emeritus

 Publisher/Author, Cyclotour Guide Books.
 Harvey writes bicycle tour guidebooks (four of his books detail routes in New York State); articles on bicycle touring for magazines; and provides public relations for bicycling events.
 He compiles the Coalition’s Events Calendar and is active member of several tourism industry organizations.

-Cornell Local Roads Program, Department of Biological and Environmental Engineering.
-Lois enjoys blending her education and communications background with her interest in bicycling.
-She’s authored numerous publications including CLRP’s manual on Complete Streets and is a certified cycling instructor for the League of American Bicyclists. .
+Formerly a bicycle and pedestrian specialist with the Cornell Local Roads Program, Lois enjoys blending her education and communications background with her interest in bicycling.
+She’s authored numerous publications including CLRP’s manual on Complete Streets and is a former certified cycling instructor for the League of American Bicyclists.
 She bicycles for fun, fitness and transportation.
 Lois joined the board in 2001.

 Dennis is a retired physician and the author of “Cranks from Cooperstown: 50 Bike Rides in Upstate New York” (www.copleys.com/cranks).
 He is an experienced long distance self-contained bicycle tourist, a League of American Bicyclists Cycling Instructor (LCI), and a founding member of the Otsego Regional Cycling Advocates (ORCA).

 Board Member Emeritus